Sobeston/zig.guide/chapter-3.md

 # Zig Build

-The `zig build` command allows users to compile based on a `build.zig` file. `zig init-exe` and `zig-init-lib` can be used to give you a baseline project.
+The `zig build` command allows users to compile based on a `build.zig` file. `zig init-exe` and `zig init-lib` can be used to give you a baseline project.

 Let's use `zig init-exe` inside a new folder.
 This is what you will find.
 ```